RenYang-home/ALVC/README.md

 - VTM ([Download link](https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM))

   (*In our PSNR model, we use VVC to compress I-frames.
-Please complite the VTM codec and put the folder "VVCSoftware_VTM" in the same directory as the codes.*)
+Please compile VTM and put the folder "VVCSoftware_VTM" in the same directory as the codes.*)

 ### Test code